Arielle Free

-Arielle Free (Arielle Free) (born 29 March 1986) is a Scottish DJ and broadcaster.
-She is known for presenting on BBC Radio 1.
-Free previously hosted the Love Island: The Morning After podcast.
+Arielle Free is a Scottish DJ and broadcaster.
+She is known for touring the world as a DJ, music producer, label and club night owner.

+On 6 September 2019, Free began presenting the weekend early breakfast show on BBC Radio 1, which included Friday, Saturday, and Sunday mornings.
+In January 2021, she moved to the weekday early breakfast show from Monday to Thursday.

+Free is also the voice of Radio 1's Dance live stream and can be heard on the station 35 hours a week.

+As a DJ, Free can often be found playing on Club and Festival bills as well as touring her own club night Free Your Mind.
+She also has a record label under the same name.

 Early life

-Free was born in Paisley but lived in Stirling until moving to Glasgow when she was ten years old.
+Free was born in Stirling until moving to Glasgow when she was ten years old.
 She considers herself to be a Glaswegian.
 Free began dancing when she was eight years old, and attended the Dance School of Scotland at Knightswood Secondary School.

 Career

 Film and television

 Free acted in the Beauxbatons scenes in Harry Potter and the Goblet of Fire (2005).

 Free presented the children's TV show Scrambled! on ITV.
 While presenting the show on 3 October 2017, Free took part in a world record attempt for the most limbos achieved by a team of 25 people in three minutes.
 The team set a record of 142 limbos, verified by the Guinness World Records.